Work to planning applications - Monday 23 March

-We're doing some maintenance work this morning (Thursday 18 September) which means you will not be able to use our online forms or maps.
-We're sorry for any problems this might cause.
+We're doing some maintenance work on Monday afternoon (23 March) which means you won't be able to search for or comment on planning applications.
+We're sorry for any problems caused.

 Find out how we work out how much you need to pay for your business.